espressif/esp-idf/docs/en/api-guides/fatal-errors.rst

     Guru Meditation Error: Core 0 panic'ed (|CACHE_ERR_MSG|).
 Exception was unhandled.

-In all cases, error cause will be printed in parentheses.
+In all cases, the error cause will be printed in parentheses.
 See `Guru Meditation Errors`_ for a list of possible error causes.

 Subsequent behavior of the panic handler can be set using :ref:`CONFIG_ESP_SYSTEM_PANIC` configuration choice.
 The available options are: